List of companies of the European Union

 This is a list of notable European companies.
 For further information on the types of business entities in this union and their abbreviations, see "Business entities in the European Union".

-By Revenue
+Volkswagen is the largest company in European Union and the largest car manufacturer in the world by revenue.

+Breakdown by country

+These are the top 13 countries with the highest revenues from the top 500 companies as of August 2023 in the EU.

+2023 Fortune Global 500 List

-The following is a list of 26 largest European Union companies 2015, ordered by revenue in millions of US dollars.
+The following is a list of 50 largest European Union companies in 2022, ordered by revenue in billions of US dollars.